Campaigners make last effort to save man with intellectual disabilities from execution in Singapore

 Public pressure

-Dharmalingam's case has sparked international condemnation.
+Dharmalingam's case has sparked international condemnation -- even British Virgin boss Richard Branson has appealed for clemency.

 Malaysian Prime Minister Ismail Sabri Yaakob has written to his Singaporean counterpart Lee Hsein Loong asking for leniency, Malaysian state media Bernama reported.

 More than 62,000 people have signed a petition urging Singapore's President Halimah Yacob to issue a pardon.
 Last week, dozens of activists protested outside Parliament in the Malaysian capital Kuala Lumpur.